aditya-142/IoT-PulseOximeter/README.md

-## Pulse Oximeter using IoT project Summary

-**IoT-based Health Monitoring System**
+## IoT-based Health Monitoring System

 Designed and implemented an IoT-based health monitoring system that measures pulse rate and blood oxygen levels using a MAX30100 Pulse Oximeter sensor and transmits the data to Adafruit IO for remote monitoring.
 This project utilized Wi-Fi connectivity for real-time data publishing and MQTT protocol for data communication.
+It then displayed the pulse rate and blood oxygen levels data in real-time on the website.

 **Key Contributions:**
 - **Sensor Integration:** Integrated the MAX30100 Pulse-Oximeter sensor to capture pulse and blood oxygen saturation data.